Alectus/CPU-4bit-simulation/README.md

 # CPU-4bit-simulation
 21 march 2021

-The source of this project is https://www.bigmessowires.com/nibbler/ and where the schematic can be found.
+The source of this project is https://www.bigmessowires.com/nibbler/ and where the schematic and the data files can be found:
+"Download the Nibbler file archive containing all the design files and tools".

 I use the schematic from pong74ls so the names of tunnel/labels etc. can be a little bit different, see